 How do you track the cost basis on investments held in your taxable portfolio?
 What portfolio accounting method does your broker, custodian or advisor report to you or your CPA?
 This is a decision that, for some investors, can save thousands of dollars in taxes and ultimately make a significant difference in a portfolio’s after-tax rate of return.

 With the belief that tax rates are likely to rise over time, many people are considering the merits of converting their traditional IRAs into Roth IRAs.
-The decision of whether or not to convert an IRA into a Roth IRA is a big one with far-reaching financial implications.
+Here are a number of considerations that may impact your decision.